Arizona Defamation Law:

 A statement that brings a plaintiff into disrepute, contempt, or ridicule, or impeaches a plaintiff’s honesty, integrity, virtue, or reputation.

-In Arizona, defamation is defined as a statement that brings the plaintiff into disrepute, contempt, or ridicule, or impeaches the plaintiff’s honesty, integrity, virtue, or reputation.
-Whether something is defamatory or not is determined by the “natural and probable effect a reading of the entire statement in context would have on the mind of the average reader.”
+Whether a statement is considered defamatory or not is determined by the “natural and probable effect a reading of the entire statement, in context, would have on the mind of the average reader.”

-- Defendant made, said or wrote a defamatory statement of fact
+- Defendant made, said or wrote a false statement of fact;

-- At the time the statement was made, the defendant knew that the statement was false or acted in reckless disregard for the truth if 1B, then this standard is just negligence in determining the truth.
+- At the time the statement was made, the defendant knew that the statement was false or acted in reckless disregard for the truth (“public figure” plaintiffs), or was negligent in determining the truth (“private figure” plaintiffs).